-Kiwibank is one of the first banks to trim its mortgage serviceability test rate in response to the Reserve Bank cutting the Official Cash Rate (OCR) last week.
+Kiwibank was one of the first banks to trim its mortgage serviceability test rate in response to the Reserve Bank cutting the Official Cash Rate (OCR) last week, quickly followed by New Zealand's largest mortgage lender ANZ.

 Banks use mortgage serviceability rates to gauge the repayment capacity of would-be home loan borrowers.